thisdougb/ansible-task-firewall/README.md

 ## scenario three

 Where things get interesting is when we can run rules against argument values.
 There are many modules which operate at the root privilege level.
 Because we know mistakes happen, we can implement some protection in our security policy.
+This is the final construct of our policy.yml structure, for the module key we define a list of rules to apply.

 ```
 # /etc/ansible/firewall_policy.yml